-T’Challa and Killmonger each journeyed to the Ancestral Plane after being named King of Wakanda.
-They consumed the Heart-Shaped Herb and were then buried in order to get there.
-Each man met and spoke with their respective deceased fathers in the Ancestral Plane.
+Marvel Studios’ T’Challa and Killmonger each journeyed to the Ancestral Plane after they consumed the Heart-Shaped Herb and had themselves buried alive.
 This ethereal world appeared differently to each of them.
-T’Challa went to lands similar to his homeworld, but it was a world of un-Earthly bio fluorescence and beauty.
-And Killmonger went to the home he grew up in with his father in Oakland.
+T’Challa went to lands similar to his country, but it was a world of non-Earth bio fluorescence and beauty.
+Meanwhile, Killmonger went to the home he grew up in with his father in Oakland.
 When each man woke, far less time had passed on Earth than he had experienced in the Ancestral Plane because time moves much slower there.

 Infinity War‘s Soul Stone and Soulworld

 When someone uses the Soul Stone, they enter a separate dimension inside the magic space rock.
 Thanos went there after his Snap in Infinity War.
-In the Soul World, he met his daughter Gamora as a small child.
+In the Soulworld, he met his daughter Gamora as a small child.
 Professor Hulk visited that plane too, though we didn’t see what he encountered there.
-And Tony Stark, before he died, saw his young daughter as a grown woman in an Endgame deleted scene.
+And before he died Tony Stark saw his young daughter as a grown woman in an Endgame deleted scene.

-The Soul World is not only where people go when they use the Soul Stone.
+The Soulworld is not only where people go when they use the Soul Stone.
 It’s where souls go when they die.
-Soul World is the Astral and Ancestral Plane by a different name.
-In the MCU, a world beyond life exists.
-It has many names and takes many forms, and it can be accessed in many ways.
-But it’s all one place, hidden in Marvel’s multiverse.
+The Soul World may hold the Ancestral Plane, the Duat, Valhalla, and every realm of the dead.
+What really matters, though, is that a world beyond life exists in the MCU.
+It has many names and takes many forms, and it can be accessed in many ways, but it’s all one place, hidden in Marvel’s multiverse.

 Ant-Man‘s Quantum Realm

-The Quantum Realm is so important to the MCU we wrote an extensive primer on it before Avengers: Endgame, especially since Scott Lang realized it could be used as a portal through time.
-You’ll definitely want to read that breakdown too.
-It explains why the Quantum Realm is not merely a smaller-scale version of Earth’s realm.
+The Quantum Realm is so important to the MCU we wrote an extensive primer about it before Avengers: Endgame.
+Then Scott Lang realized it could be used as a portal through time.
+(An ability only Kamala Khan’s bangle has also provided.)
+You’ll definitely want to read our Quantum Realm breakdown, as it explains why that realm is not merely a smaller-scale version of Earth’s realm.
 It is actually an entirely different dimension.
 If you shrink your physical form down enough, you leave your own plane of existence and cross over into another one.
-So the MCU’s Quantum Realm is a unique dimension, just as the Astral or Mirror dimensions are.
-But seemingly more important than both combined.
+The MCU’s Quantum Realm is a unique dimension, just as the Astral or Mirror dimensions are.
+But it’s seemingly more important than both combined.

 The Quantum Realm already reshaped the MCU by undoing the Snap.
 But its potential to totally upend the MCU going forward might very well extend beyond time travel.
-Especially if it exists beyond the end of time itself, where, as we saw in Loki‘s finale, a dusty old Citadel resides.
+Especially if the Quantum Realm exists beyond the end of time itself, a place as we saw in Loki‘s finale.

-The castle of He Who Remains exists in a dimension outside and independent of time itself.
-Where that Citadel is exactly is still unknown.
+The castle known as the Citadel of He Who Remains exists in a dimension outside and independent of time itself.
+Where that Citadel is located exactly is still unknown.
 But its surreal, swirling environment full of color looked a lot like the Quantum Realm.
 Considering the Quantum Realm can be used to hop in and out of a timeline, it’s the best candidate for where the Citadel exists.
-Thus, he Who Remains and the staff of the TVA are essentially time travelers.
+If that’s true, He Who Remains and the staff of the TVA are essentially time travelers who don’t age.